manishkothakonda/Opt-MS-rVV10-functional/README.md

 Recompile VASP
 After editing the metagga.F file, recompile the VASP code to apply the changes.

-4. Set BPRARAM in the INCAR file
-Before running your job, add the following line in your INCAR file:
+4. Set BPRARAM and METAGGA tag in the INCAR file Before running your job, add the following line in your INCAR file:

 ```
+METAGGA = MS2
 BPRARAM = 26.26
 ```
 5. Submit the job